 Once the radioactive tracer has been absorbed into the body, you are ready for your scan.
 In the scanning room, you will be asked to lie down on your back on the scanning bed.
 The scanner is an open ring-like structure which resembles a giant doughnut.
-The bed will move through the ring of the scanner and collect images for between 30 to 60 minutes, depending on the type of scan that you need.
+The bed will move through the ring of the scanner and collect images for between 20-30 minutes.
 You breathe normally throughout the scan - there are no instructions to follow.
-Depending on the type of scan we may give you X-ray contrast/dye during the scan similar to that used in CT.
+The next part of the procedure you will be given x-ray dye similar to that used in CT and you will be asked to hold your breath for 20-30 seconds.